stephanbracke/intermagnet-technical-manual/chapters/submitdata/defonemindata.rst

 measurements.

-Prior to the current software, INTERMAGNET distributed a DOS-based program for working with the DVD/CD-ROM data.
+Prior to the current software, INTERMAGNET distributed a DOS-based program for working with the IPM data.
 For historical purposes this software is documented in |app_imag_cd|.

-Copies of CD-ROM/DVD/USB may be obtained from:
+Copies of INTERMAGNET Physical Media may be obtained from:

-| INTERMAGNET data distribution office
+| INTERMAGNET Physical Media (IPM) distribution office
 | Observatoire Magnétique National
 | Carrefour des 8 routes
 | 45340 Chambon la Forêt